IntelLabs/Hardware-Aware-Automated-Machine-Learning/Shears/README.md

 ## Explore a trained super-adapter

 To enhance exploration of the super-network trained using the Shears method, we provide an illustrative example `search/load_and_explore_supernet.ipynb`.
-This notebook demonstrates the direct loading of a Shears super-network and the extraction of various subnetworks from it.
+This notebook demonstrates the direct loading of a Shears super-network and the extraction of various subnetworks.
 This facilitates users in applying their own search algorithms and evaluation metrics to extract subnetworks tailored to their specific requirements.

 ## Extract and save a sub-adapter

 After training, we obtain the weights of the super-adapter stored in `ADAPTER_MODEL_PATH` and activate different sub-networks using NNCF.
-However, once a particular sub-network we need is identified, it's no longer necessary to activate just that one sub-network using NNCF.
+However, once a particular sub-network we need is identified, activating just that one sub-network using NNCF is no longer necessary.
 Instead, what we need is a clean, pruned, and directly-loadable sub-network.
 For this purpose, we provide a function to extract/save any sub-adapter (please refer to the end of `search/load_and_explore_supernet.ipynb`).
 Below is an example to obtain the heuristic sub-adapter of a trained
 super-adapter: